TimPasquini/BladesInTheDarkGenerators/README.md

 A couple of generators I built for Blades in the Dark using the tables in the back of the book.

+Stand-alone Instructions:
+You only need the "executable" folder and it's contents to run the generator.
+Just double-click the .exe to run.

+Python instructions:
+This project was built in python and can be run from the .py files in the "src" folder if you have python installed.
 Double-click the doskvolMasterGenerator.py to launch.

+General operation info:

 Enter the number associated with the desired option to get an automatically generated description.

 Each generator exists as individual module that can be run from a